alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ##  GFlowNet extensions
 ### Multi-objective GFlowNets

-We have extended GFlowNets to handle multi-objective optimisation and not only cover the Pareto front but also sample diverse objects at each pointin the Pareto front.
+We have extended GFlowNets to handle multi-objective optimisation and not only cover the Pareto front but also sample diverse objects at each point in the Pareto front.

 .center[
 ![:scale 30%](../assets/images/slides/gflownet/mogfn_pareto_front.png)